Erickramirez/CarND-Behavioral-Cloning-P3-master/README.md

 ##### b.
 Image augmentation consist in the following functions:
 All this process have been implemented in the `preprocess_image` function, and for the the batch generation I'm using `generate_train_batch` function
 ###### i.
 Flip the image to have more steering angles to analyze.
 It involves to multiply the steering*-1
 ###### ii.
 Use right and left cameras.
 The steering angle would be less than the steering angle from the center camera.
-From the right camera's perspective, the steering angle would be larger than the angle from the center camera. `stering=stering +/- delta` I defined this delta as 0.25 (This data was obtained after evaluation on the pixels of images)
+From the right camera's perspective, the steering angle would be larger than the angle from the center camera. `steering =steering  +/- delta` I defined this delta as 0.25 (This data was obtained after evaluation on the pixels of images)
 ###### iii.
 Change brightness in order to get a more rebust model to the brightness.
 ###### iv.
 Image translation to generate more images with steering variations.
 ###### v.
 Little perturbation in the steering, this because the the same image could have a little variation on the steering that will be a good answer, even for the humans we perform little different variations of the steering in the same situation. `nsteering= steering*(1+np.random.uniform(-1, 1)/50)`